 From day one, we’ve always kept relationship building and innovative problem solving at the forefront for our clients.
-In fact, these were a few of our founding principles when Allen Jenkins, Myron Starks and Thomas Wurzer started our firm as Jenkins-Wurzer-Starks, Architects & Planners in 1969.
+In fact, these were a few of our founding principles when Allan Jenkins, Myron Starks and Thomas Wurzer started our firm as Jenkins-Wurzer-Starks, Architects & Planners in 1969.
 Each of our founders brought their own specialties to the table.
 Myron’s was banking and financial institution design and Tom’s was corporate design with a background in structural steel design and detailing.
-Allen’s specialty was masonry repair, which helped the young firm gain and maintain RIT as a client, making them one of our longest standing client relationships.
+Allan’s specialty was masonry repair, which helped the young firm gain and maintain RIT as a client, making them one of our longest standing client relationships.

 In 1972, Peter Romeo, who had worked with Wurzer in the past, joined the firm to create the construction documents for Bristol Harbor Villages, one of our first major housing projects and became the firm’s chief drafter.
 John Patterson joined the firm around the same time bringing his knowledge and experience in K-12 Education.
 The two men quickly became junior partners and in 1979, principals.
 Jenkins left the firm that year and the name was changed to Starks Wurzer Patterson Romeo Architects, P.C.
 A few notable projects from our firm’s early days included the Central Trust Building, Pittsford Fire Hall, City of Rochester Central Vehicle Maintenance Facility and work for Nazareth College.